Metrist-Software/product-docs/docs/agent-overview.md

   behaviour of the IPA code will not change.
 * Maximize out-of-band processing.
 The IPA is a firehose that simply sends off data of _all_ intercepted calls to the CMA.
-The CMA then can take processing at leisure, sifting out data it knows about, and converting it into the monitor measurement format that the Canary back-end requires.
+The CMA then can take processing at leisure, sifting out data it knows about, and converting it into the monitor measurement format that the Metrist back-end requires.
 The data can be queued and processed with pretty much arbitrary delays as long as it is properly timestamped when received.

-Note that with this setup, customer-operated software is still in full control over what is sent to Canary's
+Note that with this setup, customer-operated software is still in full control over what is sent to Metrist's
-backend: while the IPA typically operates in "firehose" mode, observing and forwarding all outgoing API calls to the CMA, the CMA acts as a filter to only send data that is clean, free of sensitive information, and expected to be sent to Canary's backend.
+backend: while the IPA typically operates in "firehose" mode, observing and forwarding all outgoing API calls to the CMA, the CMA acts as a filter to only send data that is clean, free of sensitive information, and expected to be sent to Metrist's backend.

 #### IPA/CMA protocol